bichanna/slap/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT (AND FOR LEARNING PURPOSES).
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 🖐 **SLAP** stands for "**SL**ow **A**nd **P**owerless."
 And I hope to make it "**P**owerful" someday.<br>
->I'm planning to create a simple transpiler that compiles to JavaScript.
+>I'm planning to create a simple transpiler that compiles to JavaScript (see [compiler branch](https://github.com/bichanna/slap/tree/compiler)).
 So, SLAP might become pretty fast in the future.

 **SLAP** is a dynamically- and strongly-typed, object-oriented programming language with a small portion of functional-language-like features.
 Its syntax is a member of the C family with a bit of difference.